HalisManaz/Smart-Maple-Book-Scraping-Project/README.md

 - **Error Handling**: The application includes error handling for common issues like connection errors, ensuring that the application can recover from these issues and continue running.

+- **Email Notifications**: The application can send email notifications to a specified recipient when the scraping is finished.
+The recipient email address and email credentials are stored in a `.env` file for security.
+The email message includes the number of books scraped and the website that was scraped.

 ## **Documentation**